mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 Here we examine four optional security extensions,  BGPSEC {{?RFC8205}}, RPKI
 {{?RFC6810}}, DNSSEC {{?RFC4033}}, and the addition of TLS to HTTP/1.1
 {{?RFC2818}}, to see how the relationship of P and Q has affected their deployment.

-We note that perfect deployment of the these three extensions -- securing routing, naming, and end-to-end transport (at least for the Web platform) -- would represent completely "securing" the Internet architecture.
+We choose these examples as all four are examples are optional security, and that perfect deployment of the associated extensions -- securing the routing control plane, the Internet naming system, and end-to-end transport (at least for the Web platform) -- would represent completely "securing" the Internet architecture at layers 3 and 4.

 ## Routing security: BGPSEC and RPKI